JamieVaughn/vue-blog/docs/posts/immutability.md

     - Functional
 meta:
   - name: description
-    content: A list of methods native to Javascript that conserve immutability of data.
+    content: A conversation about methods native to Javascript that conserve immutability of data.
   - name: keywords
     content: Immutable, javascript, methods
 ---